aibrite/jdash-docs/src/client/getting-started.md

 ```
 Uncomment this function when page loads / user creates a new dashboard so that dashboard list is updated.

-### Step 7: Download source code
+### Step 7: Download Source Code
 Source code of this guide can be found at this [GitHub Repo](https://github.com/aibrite/jdash-tutorial).

-If you enjoy Jdash you can continue from Basic Concepts.
+If you enjoy JDash, you can continue from Basic Concepts.